cabrerac/cabrerac.github.io/research.md

    This page presents the outputs of my research and its impact in the scientific community worldwide.
    My past  research focused on developing resilient systems architectures to cope with requirements from dynamic and constrained enviroments (e.g., smart cities).
-My current research explores systems engineering approaches to safely adopt AI technologies as part of larger software systems that remain under human control.
+My current research explores systems engineering approaches to safely adopt AI technologies as part of larger software systems that remain under human control and steer.
 </p>

+## Publications

+{% include publications.html %}

+## Conference Organisation & Editorial Work

+{% include activities_list.html %}

 ## Invited Talks

 {% include talks_list.html %}

-## Professional Activities

-{% include activities_list.html %}

-## Publications

-{% include publications.html %}